cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 - **Allowed Origins (CORS)**: The domain name(s) of the application(s) that you will be using the PKCE flow on.
 For example `example.com`.

-> For more info, see the Auth0 documentation on [application URIs](https://auth0.com/docs/get-started/dashboard/application-settings#application-uris).
+> For more info, see the Auth0 documentation about [application URIs](https://auth0.com/docs/get-started/dashboard/application-settings#application-uris).

 <!-- theme: success -->